Biden nominee for ATF director supports AR-15 rifle ban

 AR-15s are popular among Second Amendment advocates, including for self-defense, but gun control groups say they are the weapon of choice for domestic terrorism and mass shootings.
 There are an estimated 10 million to 20 million legally owned AR-15s in the United States.

-The proposed bill would ban more than 200 guns, including the AR-15 style, AK-47, and Uzi models.
+The proposed bill would ban more than 200 guns, including the AR-15 style, AK-47 and Uzi models.
 Weapons purchased before the proposed ban is enacted would be exempt, but gun owners could participate in a voluntary buy-back program.

 Ms. Feinstein said earlier this year that semi-automatic weapons were used in the 2012 mass shooting at an elementary school in Newtown, Connecticut, the 2018 shooting at a high school in Parkland, Florida, and, in 2017, the mass murder of 58 people at a Las Vegas country music concert.